 Worship in the Theocracy of Ard

 Some of you might have heard of the World of Trid, the stomping ground for my long-standing B/X D&D campaign.
-Few outside my now-disbanded gaming group are familiar with it, but you can go to breeyark.org to see a sliver of what it was in the ol’ days.
+Few outside my now-disbanded gaming group are familiar with it, but this CC2 map of Trid shows you what it looked like back in the ol' days.

 Trid remains an active setting (used, in fact, for the upcoming Swords of Telm supplement), and I'll be posting bits of background, maps, NPCs, etc. in the weeks to come.
 While you may see some Chimera RPG stats here and there, adapting the material to your own setting—or just using it as idea-starters—shouldn't be hard.
 Alternatively, you could just pick up a copy of Chimera and become One of Us.